 As they continue to evolve, our post-human progeny will become increasingly godlike, eventually achieving superintellgence, either by modifying their brains or interfacing with computers.
 From our perspective, our offspring will come to resemble us about as much as we do the amino acids from which we sprang.

-As our descendents distance themselves from their past, they will lose interest in the gods.
+As our descendants distance themselves from their past, they will lose interest in the gods.
 Today the gods are impotent, tomorrow they’ll be irrelevant.
 You may doubt this.
-But do you really think that in a thousand or a million years your descendants, travelling through an infinite cosmos with augmented minds, will find their answers in ancient scriptures?
+But do you really think that in a thousand or a million years your descendants, traveling through an infinite cosmos with augmented minds, will find their answers in ancient scriptures?
 Do you really think that powerful superintelligence will cling to the primitive mythologies that once satisfied ape-like brains?
 Only the credulous can believe such things.
-In the future the gods will exist … only if we become them.
+In the future, the gods will exist … only if we become them.

-Still the future is unknown.
+Still, the future is unknown.
 Asteroids, nuclear war, environmental degradation, climate change or deadly microbes may destroy us.
-Perhaps the machine intelligences we create will replace us, or we might survive but create a dystopia.
+Perhaps the machine intelligence we create will replace us, or we might survive but create a dystopia.
 None of these prospects is inviting, but they all entail the end of religion.

 The cultural domination by Christianity during the Middle Ages resulted in some of the worst conditions known in human history.
 Much the same could be said of religious hegemony in other times and places.
 And if religion causes less harm in some places today than it once did, that’s because it has less power than it used to.
 Were that power regained, the result would surely be disastrous, as anyone who studies history or lives in a theocracy will confirm.
 Put simply, religion is an enemy of the future.
 If we are to survive and progress, ideas compatible with brains forged in the Pleistocene must be replaced.
 We shouldn’t direct our gaze toward the heavens but to the earth, where the real work of making a better world takes place.